This is the wealthiest person in New York, new Forbes report shows

-(NEXSTAR) — You can probably name some of the richest people in the country: Elon Musk, Jeff Bezos, Warren Buffett.
-But do you know the wealthiest person in your state?
+NEW YORK (NEXSTAR) — You can probably name some of the richest people in the country: Elon Musk, Jeff Bezos, Warren Buffett.
+But do you know the wealthiest person in New York?

 Unless you have a few billion dollars lying around, it likely isn’t you.